The majority of interviews and assessments will take place online.

 Applicants with disabilities

-Applicants will be asked to declare on their application form if they have a disability as set out in the Equality Act 2010 and whether they wish to be considered under the Disability Confident Scheme.
+You will be asked to declare on your application form if you have a disability as set out in the Equality Act 2010 and whether you wish to be considered under the Disability Confident Scheme.

 This information will not be available to shortlisting panels.